 Although a little hard to find at present, this 4km trail is in the Lock 4 section of the Murray River National Park (access from under the bridge at Berri near the senior citizens hall).
 Hopefully in the near future signage directing you to the start of the walk will be a bit clearer but basically follow the signs to Lock 4 campsite and you will pass the start of the trail (see where on the park map).

 The trail winds its way around the Ngak Indau wetland, out to the River and back again and there is also a bird hide so you can sneak up on some unsuspecting spoonbills or swans.
-The Friends of Riverland Parks are currently working on upgrading the bird hide and also the directional markers so it’s easier to follow the trail.
+The Friends of Riverland Parks have been working on upgrading the bird hide and also the directional markers so it’s easier to follow the trail.
 Despite this, it is still a decent and easy walk that will put you right in the middle of the unique River and floodplain environment.

 Please note: As it is a National Park, you cannot bring your dog on this walk.